706-419-3883

 Unrealistic “Should” Thinking

 Should thinking is setting arbitrary requirements without considering consequences.
 “I should be able to rear two children alone, climb the corporate ladder, take continuing education classes, work out at the ‘Y’ three times a week, and keep a spotless home.
-Many single workers have done this, so should I.” Not considering that the consequences of the whirlwind of physical or mental activity accrues anxiety and eventually can leave us feeling bankrupt.
+Many single workers have done this, so should I.” Not considering that the consequences of the whirlwind of physical or mental activity accrues anxiety, we can be left feeling bankrupt.
 Establishing realistic goals, and evaluating costs and consequences of personal action makes us wiser and better able to prevent or handle anxiety.

 One of the pivotal steps in overcoming anxiety is to recognize the faulty thinking patterns that contribute to it.13 Many professional or pastoral counselors trained in cognitive behavior therapy can be of assistance.
 Since expression of our anxiety can deepen its impression on the mind, it would be wise to voice our anxiety only to those who know how to help us.
 The psalmist suggests that it is always appropriate to convey our anxieties, fear, and anger to God.
 Many times faith in a loving God can reduce the impact of stress.